ckurdziel/templates/investing/investor-questions.md

  - When will your company break even in terms of profitability and cash flow?

 ## Fundraise & future plans
  - How much have you raised to date?
+From whom?
  - What were the terms of those raises?
- - Who did you take money from?
  - How much are you looking to raise now?
  - What are you looking to achieve (milestones) with this round if everything goes well?
  - Who do you need to hire during the next 18 months to be successful?